From Transparency to Regeneration:

 Regulatory and Certification Challenges

-The proliferation of sustainability certifications has led to consumer confusion and scepticism, necessitating clearer communication and standardization to maintain credibility and consumer confidence.
+The proliferation of sustainability certifications has led to consumer confusion and scepticism, necessitating clearer communication and standardisation to maintain credibility and consumer confidence.

 Economic Pressures and Cost Balancing: Rising costs in energy, labour, and raw materials, along with expenses associated with sustainable practices, are impacting profitability, requiring businesses to find a balance between ethical sourcing and financial viability.